 Since my first post on my self hosting setup, things have changed quite a bit.
-I thought I’d take the time to write up a few of those changes, having recently got much more interested in how I can improve my setup further (stimulated at least in part by seeing some awesome setups browsing /r/homelab).
+I thought I’d take the time to write up a few of those changes, having recently got much more interested in how I can improve my setup further.
+This has been stimulated at least in part by seeing some awesome setups browsing /r/homelab.
 There will be photos of the new setup at the bottom of this post.

 So What’s Changed?

 Well the first thing was that I moved house.
 This was a protracted move, with 4 months spent living at my parents place before moving into our new home.
-Due to space and other constraints I didn’t want to run the servers when living with them, so I settled for playing around with a couple of Raspberry Pis in the mean time.
-One of these was a new Pi 3 bought specifically for the purpose of becoming a Kodi box, which it does quite nicely thanks to OSMC.
+Due to space and other constraints I didn’t want to run the servers when living with them.
+Instead, I settled for playing around with a couple of Raspberry Pis in the mean time.
+One of these was a new Pi 3 bought specifically for the purpose of becoming a Kodi box.
+It does this quite nicely thanks to OSMC.
 The other was a Pi 2 which just had a testing setup of Home Assistant on for me to play around with.

-Since moving into the new house, I’ve been building my setup back up and I think I’ve now surpassed level as I was at previously.
+Since moving into the new house, I’ve been building my self hosting setup back up.
+I think I’ve now surpassed level as I was at previously.
 Since everything had been offline for 4 months, I decided to make a clean break of things.
-After a back up I formatted the system drive of the main server and installed Ubuntu Server, with a view to running my services in LXD containers.
+After a back up I formatted the system drive of the main server and installed Ubuntu Server.
+This was with a view to running my services in LXD containers.
 This was made possible by the aforementioned Pi 3 becoming the main TV frontend, along with a Chromecast for Netflix duties.
-This meant the server could go fully headless for the first time and be relocated to the garage, where it can be attached to a noisy UPS.
+That meant the server could go fully headless for the first time and be relocated to the garage, where it can be attached to a noisy UPS.